|Monthly Tech-Tip |

 Higher temperature glazes contain less flux and more silica and alumina.
 Since silica and alumina are so closely related to glaze stability it follows that high temperature glazes are intrinsicly more stable.
 However it is fairly easy to make unstable high temperature glazes also (fluid flux saturates are an example, they often contain little alumina).
 At high temperatures experimenters can mix a far greater range of materials and get a good melt because temperature is on their side.
 Thus it is easy to get 'sloppy' and adopt the attitude that if a glaze looks good it is also safe.
 Some potters even assume that any glaze is safe as long as it is fired at high temperature.
 It is common to see popular high fire recipes with very high metal oxide and barium contents.
 Matte glazes often contain abnormally large magnesia contents.
 These are destabilizing factors that temperature cannot counteract.
 With a knowledge of glaze chemistry you can create stable glazes at low fire, without it you can make unstable ones at high temperatures.

 If a glaze recipe contains materials that are 'surrounded in controversy' it might be best to eliminate or reduce these if they are not necessary.
 Barium for example, is used for the development of certain blue colors and its ability to produce a matte surface.
 However there is no justification for barium in a glaze having neither of these properties.
 The matte effects of barium can also be produced with calcia.
 Other materials that you should be careful about are manganese, copper (it increases glaze solubility), frits that you don't have an analysis for (may contain lead), chrome and lithia.
 There are others.
-Stains can contain a wide ranch of toxic metals, but they are optimized chemically to produce the intended color and therefore tend to contain less toxic metals than would be needed if you tried to produce the same color using raw metal oxides.
+Stains can contain a wide range of toxic metals, but they are optimized chemically to produce the intended color and therefore tend to contain less toxic metals than would be needed if you tried to produce the same color using raw metal oxides.
 In addition stains are smelted materials, they are mixtures of metals and stabilizers and are therefore inherently less soluble.

 If you apply pure stains or oxides on top of your glaze, there is a real danger than these might be soluble.
 It is best to mix metallic colors with a glaze (at least 50% glaze, but preferably a much higher glaze content).
 Do not mix on-glaze metallic colors with Gerstley Borate alone (it is soluble) or unbalanced frits (e.g. Ferro 3134), these needs much more alumina and silica to be stable.
 Putting color on the ware as a slip and applying a transparent glaze over top is the safest method for food surfaces.
 However if there is a danger of the overglaze crazing be careful about using extremely concentrated colored under slips since the cracks will expose them to the liquid the container holds.
 In addition an absorbent body with a crazed glaze will waterlog over time and the internal moisture will saturate with metals.

 The best solution is to use a liner glaze (see link to article on this) with no color on all surfaces that will be exposed to liquids.
 Liner glazes made from materials like kaolin, ball clay, bentonite, silica, feldspar, whiting, wollastonite, dolomite, nepheline syenite, Gerstley borate or boron frits (having only B2O3, Na2O, K2O, CaO, MgO, Al2O3, SiO2), talc, iron oxide, rutile, and zircon, titanium and tin opacifiers are relatively safe.
 Frits are also safe as long as you know that they contain oxides common to the above materials (no lead, barium).
-We have base glaze recipes available for low, medium and high temperatures (see links to articles on these).
+We have base glaze recipes available for low, medium and high temperatures (see link to "Concentrate on One Good Glaze" below).
 Be sure that colored under slips or glazes are not diffusing metals up into the liner glaze, especially where it might be thin.
 You can examine a broken cross section under a microscope to see if this is happening.
 If this is happening you will need to reduce the amount of flux in the colorant under layer.

 If your glazes craze and your ware is porous then there is a possibility you are creating a bacterial 'breeding ground'.
 If the craze lines are of adequate width then who knows what could live in there if the clay body supplies absorbed moisture from below.
 While there are many factors involved and this could be argued, we must admit that the greater body porosity, the wider the craze lines, and the less the ware is exposed to heat, the more this would be a threat.
 You can test if your ware is absorbing water by soaking it for a few days and putting an empty vessel in the microwave.
 If it gets hot (and it is not of a high iron clay or glaze) then it has absorbed water.
 Weighing a new piece before and after soaking will verify this.
 Remember also the matter of perception: Crazing dramatically weakens glazed ware.
 Over time it will lose its 'ring' and users will get the feeling that your ware is not good quality.
 As a result they may also question its other qualities, such as food safety.